-Kuszmaul will be beginning in September 2022 as the Harvard Computer Science Rabin Postdoc, and then in 2023 as an Assistant Professor in computer science at Carnegie Mellon University (CMU).
+He will start as an Assistant Professor in computer science at Carnegie Mellon University (CMU) in 2023.

 Kuszmaul’s research focuses on the use of randomization to design algorithms and data structures with strong performance guarantees.
 He has authored and co-authored 44 papers in computer science and mathematics, and his research has won numerous awards at conferences such as ASPLOS, ESA, FUN, and SPAA.

 Distinguished Paper ASPLOS’23